MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 ---
-title: How to create a table in Azure Data Explorer
+title: Create a table in Azure Data Explorer
 description: Learn how to easily create a table in Azure Data Explorer with the one-click experience.
 author: orspod
 ms.author: orspodek